- About SPSA

-The Southern Political Science Association and the Journal of Politics are proud to announce the new Editorial Team, whose term formally begins January 1, 2015: Jeffery Jenkins (Editor-in Chief, American Institutions), Lisa Ellis (Political Theory), Sean Gailmard (Formal Theory/Methods), Lanny Martin (Comparative Politics), Jennifer Merolla (American Behavior), and William Reed (International Relations).
+The Southern Political Science Association and the Journal of Politics are proud to introduce the new Editorial Team, whose term formally began January 1, 2015: Jeffery Jenkins (Editor-in Chief, American Institutions), Lisa Ellis (Political Theory), Sean Gailmard (Formal Theory/Methods), Lanny Martin (Comparative Politics), Jennifer Merolla (American Behavior), and William Reed (International Relations).

 “Welcome to the website of the Southern Political Science Association, the nation’s oldest regional political science association.
 I hope you find our redesigned website informative and easy to use.
 Drop down menus allow easy access to information about joining the SPSA and also about the Association’s leadership, programs, and grants and awards.

 The SPSA is committed to serving the broad community of political scientists and others interested in the study and teaching of politics.
 The Association hosts a conference each January which provides a venue for the presentation and discussion of the latest research in political science as well as opportunities for attendees to interact and network in a collegial environment.
 The SPSA’s journal, The Journal of Politics, is a leading general interest journal in political science, publishing theoretically innovative and methodologically diverse research in all subfields of the discipline.